What’s your favorite way to show someone you appreciate them or you care about them?

 2. A basket of homemade spice mixes (use small bottles or this may become a very expensive project if you’re making multiple batches!)

 What would you add?
+Here is an extensive idea list of 40+ Homemade Food Gifts.
 What have you received that blessed you deeply?

 Many blessings to you and your family as you celebrate this holy season!
 Please share in the comments below what food-related gifts YOU most like to share.